-The Company is committed to practising high standards of conduct and has adopted a Code of Conduct that identifies the standard of ethical conduct expected of all relevant personnel.
+The Company is committed to practising high standards of conduct and has adopted a Code of Conduct that identifies the standard of ethical conduct expected of all relevant personnel, which includes Directors and officers.

 The Company is committed to complying with all applicable laws and to delivering strong returns and shareholder value while also promoting shareholder and general market confidence in the Company.
+The Company is also committed to acting ethically and responsibly in its dealings with third parties.